About Our Technology Classes and Training Services

 “I loved, loved, loved this class!
 I have learned so much and want to know so much more.
 Thanks for your patience and for sharing your expertise.
 I haven’t felt “connected” to anything since I moved here eight years ago.
 This ‘YWCA Experience’ has helped me in so many ways.
 [My instructor was] so professional and well-prepared.
 You’re the best!”

-Gina McGrath is the Adult Education & IT Director at the YWCA Westmoreland County.
+Gina McGrath is the Sr. Program Director & IT Director at the YWCA Westmoreland County.
 In addition to being the network administrator for the organization’s two sites, Gina also manages the YWCA’s Adult Education programming and its Technology Center: creating curriculum, booking instructors, organizing class schedules, and regularly teaching technology classes to adult learners.
 In addition, she manages the afterschool YWCA TechGYRLS robotics program, and is adjunct faculty at Westmoreland County Community College.
 Gina holds an associate degree in computer science from Westmoreland County Community College and a bachelor of science in business management/information technology from Seton Hill University.

 Mary Ellen Tiberio owned and taught at the Fourth R of Westmoreland computer education company from 1994 to 2001.
 There she taught computer skills to people ranging from age 2 to 92.
 Additionally, she taught adult computer workshops for various schools including Sacred Heart School near Latrobe.
 From 2001 to 2015, she worked at various full-time jobs that required regular use of Windows, Word, Excel, Publisher, PowerPoint, Outlook and various databases, all the while teaching computer classes and the TechTYKEs curriculum for YWCA starting in 2007.
 Mary Ellen is also familiar with Android and Apple devices.